yale-cpsc-419-templates/pset-1-template/README.md

     > **Hint**: use the `shutil.get_terminal_size()` function to query the size of the terminal
 * The primary sort of the table must be in ascending order of object `label`s and the secondary sort must be in ascending alphabetical order of object `date`s
 * The program output should never exceed 1000 objects
-* The output of the program, when run with no arguments, must include the first 1000 objects in the database according to the sorting orders specified above
+* The output of the program, when run with no arguments, must be the first 1000 objects in the database according to the sorting orders specified above

 > **Note**: Precisely formatting textual output as a table is tedious and in this particular case requires some pretty intricate code.
 > Since the goal of this assignment is to teach you how to interact with a database and not how to write sneaky formatting code, we have provided for your use a module named `table.py` that you may use to format your table output.